donuts-are-good/appserve/README.md

 # appserve

-appserve is a reverse proxy server in go. it routes requests based on domain to specified ports.
+appserve is a reverse proxy server in go with automatic https. it routes requests based on domain to specified ports.

 ## usage